• Home

 Saturday 28 June 2.00pm - 4.30pm

 Can the purchase of Rothbury Estates by the Wildlife Trusts help lead the search for a balance between nature recovery, farming and local communities?
-International expert Professor Alastair Driver, former Director of Rewilding Britain, will bust some myths about rewilding.
-Join the discussion on all aspects of rewilding, nature-based solutions, regenerative farming, land use and food security with our panel including Mike Pratt, CEO of Northumberland Wildlife Trust, James Barber, local farmer and land manager, and Alastair Driver.
+International expert Professor Alastair Driver, Senior Advisor Global Rewilding Alliance, will bust some myths about rewilding in a compelling talk.
+Then join the discussion on all aspects of rewilding, nature-based solutions, regenerative farming, land use and food security with our panel including Mike Pratt, CEO of Northumberland Wildlife Trust, James Barber, local farmer and land manager, and Alastair Driver.

 Chair: Tom Burston, farmer and former deputy director of the Food, Farming and Countryside Commission.